ambuda-org/vidyut-pada-snapshot/README.md

 - `t` is a `Term`.
 - `?` is a [Rust operator][rust-q] that roughly means "return if not found."
 - `T` is an alias for `Tag`.
-- `op` is a module that contains common operations.
+- `op` is an alias for `operators`, a module that contains common operations that we apply to terms during the derivation.

-And on our API:
+Notes on our API:

 - `p.op_term("my-rule", i, fn)` applies the `fn` function to the term at index `i` of `p` and associates that operation with `"my-rule"`.